A Survey on Large Language Model Acceleration based on KV Cache Management: Model-level Optimization

 Mamba \cite{guMambaLinearTimeSequence2024} is built based on state space sequence models (SSMs) \cite{guParameterizationInitializationDiagonal2022, guCombiningRecurrentConvolutional2021}.
 Inspired by the state space systems, SSMs build scalable and memory-efficient long-range sequence modeling frameworks.
 Mamba improves SSMs by making parameters input-dependent, allowing information to be selectively propagated or forgotten along the sequence based on the current token.
 This addresses the inability of traditional SSMs to effectively handle the complexity of nonlinear dependencies in natural languages.
 Mamba omits attention and even MLP blocks, relying entirely on these selective state spaces for sequence modeling.
 It also develops a hardware-aware parallel algorithm for efficient recurrent computations in training and inference.
 Mamba achieves linear scaling in sequence length, demonstrating exceptional performance on sequences of up to a million tokens.

-RetNet \cite{sunRetentiveNetworkSuccessor2023} introduces Retentive Network that combines elements of recurrence and attention, presenting a novel retention mechanism for sequence modeling that offers training parallelism, low-cost inference, and scalable performance together.
-The proposed Multi-scale Retention Module (MSR) enables support to multiple computation paradigms: the parallel representation is similar to self-attention that adds support to casual masks and parallel training.
-The recurrent representation is similar to RNN that allows low-cost inference by maintaining state across sequence decoding.
-The chunkwise recurrent representation constructs a hybrid form to the former representations to further enables handling long sequences.
-These combined characteristics position RetNet as a strong alternative to transformers without a heavy KV cache mechanism.
+RetNet~\cite{sunRetentiveNetworkSuccessor2023} introduces the Retentive Network, which combines elements of recurrence and attention, presenting a novel retention mechanism for sequence modeling that enables training parallelism, low-cost inference, and scalable performance.
+The proposed Multi-scale Retention Module (MSR) supports multiple computation paradigms: the parallel representation, similar to self-attention, allows for causal masking and parallel training; the recurrent representation, akin to RNNs, enables low-cost inference by maintaining state across sequence decoding; and the chunkwise recurrent representation constructs a hybrid of the previous two approaches, further enhancing the ability to effectively handle long sequences.

-MCSD \cite{yangMCSDEfficientLanguage2024} features the new block called Multi-Channel Slope and Decay, which is made up of two sections: The slope section can capture local features across short temporal spans, and the decay section can capture global features across long temporal spans.
-The sections are fused through element-wise operations.
-During inference, the process would be reformat into a recurrent representation, allowing both spatial and temporal efficiency, minimizing the need for maintaining a large KV cache.
+MCSD~\cite{yangMCSDEfficientLanguage2024} introduces a new block called Multi-Channel Slope and Decay, which consists of two sections: the slope section, which captures local features across short temporal spans, and the decay section, which captures global features across long temporal spans.
+These sections are fused through element-wise operations.
+During inference, the process is reformulated into a recurrent representation, allowing for both spatial and temporal efficiency and minimizing the need to maintain a large KV cache.